MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-distributed-computing-distributed-analysis.md

 > [!NOTE]
 > To load a dataset, use AirOntime2012.xdf from the [data set download site](http://packages.revolutionanalytics.com/datasets) and make sure it is in your dataPath.
 You can then run `airData <- RxXdfData("AirOnTime2012.xdf"` to load the data on a cluster.

-On a five-node HPC Server cluster, the call to *rxGetInfo* returns the following:
+On a five-node cluster, the call to *rxGetInfo* returns the following:

     $CLUSTER_HEAD2
     File name: C:\data-RevoScaleR-AcceptanceTest\AirOnTime2012.xdf